Want to know how to Excel Pivot Table group by 15 minutes, 1 hour, or a custom time interval? Keep Reading!

 It was a dark, rainy night in Dublin city and I was working overtime…again!

 I downloaded a report with lots of transnational data.
 Time of Sale in one column and Sales in another, among other columns.

-In the example below I show you how to get the Sales Grouped by Time:
+In the example below, you have Sales data and you want to get the Sales Grouped by Time.